 - relief from sensory processing

-- time to fully recover from injury, intoxication, and exhaustion
+- time to fully recover from injury, exhaustion, and toxemia

 - overdue recognition of exactly which part of whom is performing the recovery